th2-net/th2-infra-operator/README.md

 rabbitMQManagement:
   host: host
-  # RabbitMQ host used for managing vHosts and users
+  # host used for managing vHosts and users

-  port: 8080
+  managementPort: 15672
+  # management port for HTTP requests

+  applicationPort: 5672
-  # RabbitMQ port
+  # AMQP port

+  vhostName: vHost
+  # AMQP vHost name

+  exchangeName: exchange
+  # topic exchange name

   username: username
-  # RabbitMQ management username
+  # username for management and AMQP

   password: password
-  # password for management user
+  # password for management and AMQP

   persistence: true
   # determines if the RabbitMQ resources are persistent or not

-  gcIntervalSec: 900
+  rubbishCollectionInterval: 900
-  # Interval of garbage collection in RabbitMQ.
-Each GC task integration consist of:
+  # Interval in seconds of rubbish collection (RC) in RabbitMQ.
+Each RC task integration consist of:
   # 1) collect redundant resources according current RabbitMQ and Kubernetes resources state.
   # 2) delete only resources included into both current and previous integrations (previous intersect current).
   # 3) save collected resources but not included in the previous integration (current minus previous) for the next iteration